Home/UFC

 White started his career very early by laying asphalt, serving as a bouncer at an Irish pub, and working as a bellhop at the Boston Harbor Hotel.
 After this White tried to test his luck in the world of boxing, but he stopped midway after seeing the fate of boxers.
 However, this gave him the idea that the sport of combat is filled with lucrative business and he can go in and capitalize on that.

-How did White get into the UFC?
+How much did Dana White buy the UFC for?

 Being a former boxer and boxing coach, White transitioned from boxing coach to managing fighters in Vegas, where he took charge of UFC athletes like Tito Ortiz and Chuck Liddell.
 Their intense rivalry played a crucial role in sustaining the UFC during a challenging period when the promotion faced bans and financial difficulties.